 Explore a paradise where tourism has not yet arrived and feel the African flavor in every street and market!
 Here, you will test your skills by negotiating prices and really coming into contact with the local people by sharing van rides.
 You’ll understand the meaning of “there’s always room for one more!”

-Things to do while Backpacking Dominica on a budget
+Things to do while Backpacking Dominica

 1- TRAFALGAR FALLS